ItsMePaulo/tutoring/COS212/notes/Recuriosn/README.md

 ```

 Notice the base case and the iterative case.
 The condition for the iterative case is `while (i < array.length)` meaning
-any value less than the array length would return true. the inverse of this condition (the condition looking for all
+any value less than the array length would return true.
+The inverse of this condition (the condition looking for all
 values that would return false) is any value greater than or equal to the arrays length `if (i >= array.length)` and if
 we look at our base case, that is the exact condition.